 We will pursue all available sources of insurance that may provide compensation to maximize the amount you recover.
 Our attorneys are respected in the Florida legal community.
 If you do not have an experienced injury attorney advocating for you, then insurance companies are likely to offer a settlement that is a fraction of the actual value of your losses.

-Our spinal injury lawyers at Chiumento Dwyer Hertel Grant handle injury claims on a contingency fee basis.
+Our spinal injury lawyers at Chiumento Law, PLLC handle injury claims on a contingency fee basis.
 You do not have to be concerned about how to afford a lawyer or paying legal fees up front.
 You will not owe us a legal fee at all unless we are successful in obtaining compensation for you through a negotiated insurance settlement or a jury award.
 That is our commitment to helping spinal injury survivors and their families have qualified legal representation.
 Call today to speak with a lawyer.